EMBL-EBI-TSI/aap-client-python/README.rst

   $ pip install detox
   $ detox

-Alternatively, testing can be done in the same environment as the dev one by installing it's dependecies, then running pytest:
+Alternatively, testing can be done in the same environment as the dev one by installing it's dependencies, then running pytest:

 ::